rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 ETCD_INITIAL_CLUSTER="master2.example.com=https://192.168.0.12:2380,master1.example.com=https://192.168.0.11:2380"
 ETCD_INITIAL_CLUSTER_STATE="existing"
 ```

-Save these variables somewhere.
-We will need them in a second.
+Save these variables somewhere, they will be needed in the next step.

 Now ssh to master2 and update main etcd details with these variables: